-- 22. The department will make a decision whether to upgrade a student from the MPhil to the PhD programme at the first formal review or within one year (or two years for part-time students) of it. - 23.
-Upgrade procedures are agreed by each department but should: - 23.1 specify the amount and type of written materials a student is required to produce and indicate the deadlines for submission; - 23.2 require the student's written materials to include a clear framework for the research and a timetable for completion; - 23.3 provide for an upgrade panel that can include the student's supervisor(s) and include at least one member of the department who is not directly involved in the student's supervision.
-Where a student's supervisor is not included on the upgrade panel, his/her view should be sought before the Panel reaches a decision; - 23.4 include an opportunity for the student to defend his/her written materials orally. - 24.
-If a student is not upgraded he/she is entitled to resubmit work and be re-examined under the same principles governing the first attempt within a further six months for a final decision. - 25.
-Where a final upgrade attempt is unsuccessful a recommendation will be made either for de-registration or to allow the student to continue in registration with the aim of submission for the degree of MPhil if he/she so wishes.
-The Phd Academy Deputy Director will inform the student in writing of a final decision, and the reasons for it, not to upgrade to PhD status.
-Every student has the right of appeal against decisions not to upgrade to PhD status in accordance with the Appeals Regulations for Research Students. - 26.
+- 23. The department will make a decision whether to upgrade a student from the MPhil to the PhD programme at the first formal review or within one year (or two years for part-time students) of it. - 24.
+Upgrade procedures are agreed by each department but should: - 24.1 specify the amount and type of written materials a student is required to produce and indicate the deadlines for submission: - 24.2 require the student's written materials to include a clear framework for the research and a timetable for completion; - 24.3 provide for an upgrade panel that can include the student's supervisor(s) and include at least one member of the department who is not directly involved in the student's supervision.
+Where a student's supervisor is not included on the upgrade panel, their view should be sought before the Panel reaches a decision; - 24.4 include an opportunity for the student to defend their written materials orally. - 25.
+If a student is not upgraded they are entitled to resubmit work and be re-examined under the same principles governing the first attempt within a maximum of six months for a final decision. - 26.
+Where a final upgrade attempt is unsuccessful a recommendation will be made either for de-registration or to allow the student to continue in registration with the aim of submission for the degree of MPhil if they so wish.
+The PhD Academy Deputy Director will inform the student in writing of a final decision, and the reasons for it, not to upgrade to PhD status.
+Every student has the right of appeal against decisions not to upgrade to PhD status in accordance with the Appeals Regulations for Research Students. - 27.
 Students not upgraded in accordance with these regulations are not eligible to enter for PhD examination or be considered for PhD award.